India’s scorching heat and lack of water leave Delhi’s poor to suffer worst of climate crisis | KRDO

 The hospital’s ice baths and air conditioning can help a handful of the millions of people who have no choice but to brave the Delhi heat to earn a living, but only if they get to hospital quickly.

-“The mortality rate of heatstroke is very, very high, it is close to 60 to 80 per cent,” Dr Ajay Shukla, medical superintendent of the hospital, told CNN.
+“The mortality rate of heatstroke is very, very high, it is close to 60% to 80%,” Dr Ajay Shukla, medical superintendent of the hospital, told CNN.
 “People can survive if they get immediate and very early medical care and that involves rapidly cooling the body.”

 “If people get that rapid cooling, they stabilize, they survive.
 But if they get to the hospital late and the intervention is late, the mortality rate is so high.
 We’re unable to save them if they come to us late.”